Language-Guided Grasping under Partial Observation for Mobile Manipulation in Field Inspection and Maintenance

 \section{CONCLUSION}

-This paper presented an end-to-end pipeline for language-guided, viewpoint-agnostic grasping in clutter with a legged mobile manipulator.
+This paper presented a language-guided grasping pipeline for legged mobile manipulation in field inspection and maintenance.
 The proposed system grounds a natural-language target in RGB using open-vocabulary detection and promptable segmentation, extracts object-centric geometry from RGB-D, and mitigates partial observations through depth compensation and point cloud completion.
 Based on the resulting geometry, the system generates and ranks 6-DoF grasp candidates using execution-aware, safety-oriented heuristics and executes the selected grasp via motion planning and a state-machine controller on a real Spot platform.

 Experiments on two cluttered tabletop scenarios demonstrated that incorporating partial-observation geometry estimation and completion substantially improves grasp reliability compared to a view-dependent baseline, particularly in the presence of occlusions and limited clearance.
 These results support the main hypothesis that robust grasping in unstructured environments benefits from explicitly bridging semantic target grounding to object-centric 3D estimation and to execution-feasible grasp selection.
-Future work will extend the evaluation to a broader range of objects and cluttered environments and will investigate a tighter integration between geometry estimation and planning under uncertainty, including online verification of target grounding, improved depth robustness, and reduced reliance on external compute for fully onboard deployment.
+Future work will expand the object set and trial count, add external grasping baselines, separate the effects of completion and repositioning, and verify the completed geometry online during base and arm motion.